BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 ### Jean even takes trivial requests from citizens

 Although she is the Acting Grand Master, Jean seems to take on many strange requests from her citizens which are oftentimes too trivial to require her attention.
-As seen from her Story Quest Leo Minor, the citizens of Mondstadt would request Jean's help in dispatching a party of knights to clear out nearby hilichurls, handle quarterly tax returns, and look for their missing cat.
+As seen from her Story Quest, Leo Minor, the citizens of Mondstadt would request Jean's help in dispatching a party of knights to clear out nearby hilichurls, handle quarterly tax returns, and look for their missing cat.
 Surely, these are not tasks for the Acting Grand Master to handle, right?

 ### Jean is a romantic